kaystrobach/FLOW.Pdf/README.md

 FLOW.Pdf
 ========

-This Package makes it possible to convert the rendered HTML directly to PDF on the fly using the mpdf library.
+This Package makes it possible to convert the rendered HTML directly to PDF on the fly, using the mpdf or dompdf library.

-So it's quite easy to create PDFs on the fly.
+To achieve the on the fly rendering easily it uses a fluid viewhelper.

+You need one of these package installed via composer, the package itself checks if the library is missing and asks you to install it.

+* dompdf/dompdf
+* mpdf/mpdf

 Example useage in a FLOW Package called Some.Package
 ----------------------------------------------------